 Unfortunately, we say we believe the Bible, but often we don’t do what God says about training our children and bringing them up as we should.

-3. Our kids need to know that we will be consistent.
+3. Our kids need to know that we will be consistent in loving discipline.

 It takes being vigilant and aware.